Discover Omnia

 Encourage participation with social features: commenting, sharing, liking, and feedback channels (some public, some private).
 Add gamification—such as points, badges, and "top contributor" highlights—to increase engagement.

 Example in practice: Omnia customers often launch topic-based knowledge communities using quick-start templates.
-These communities enable employees to publish articles, join threaded discussions, share documents, and earn activity-based badges.
+These intranet communities serve as living knowledge hubs that are central to an enterprise knowledge management strategy.
 A built-in glossary boosts alignment, while community feeds and contributor highlights keep engagement high.

 Intranet community article view featuring AI summary, user ratings, related content links, and feedback options.